Flight-Free-UK/flight_free_uk_website/source/posts/going-with-children-by-train.html.markdown

 ---
 If you are a parent you might baulk at the thought of taking young children on long train journeys, but it could be easier than you think.
 No travel comes without its challenges, but train travel often has advantages over flying.

+A 12-hour train journey might sound like a nightmare, but it's not the same as a 12-hour flight.
+Regular stops provide structure and interest, and it's likely you will need to make connections in that time, which breaks things up in a positive way.
+Allowing extra time for connections means that interchanges can be adventures in their own right.

 Many parents find that train travel suits their children better once they give it a try, so we have collected some tips from experienced mums and dads for the best ways to travel by train with kids.

 ## **1. Kids go free for longer**